tldr-pages/tldr/pages/common/dfc.md

 `dfc`

-- Display all filesystems including pseudo, duplicate and inaccessible file systems:
+- Display all filesystems including pseudo, duplicate and inaccessible filesystems:

 `dfc -a`